SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-09-21-adrotator-for-windows-8.markdown

 # Ad Providers

-Getting your Ad Providers in is just as easy, AdDuplex also have a NuGet Package, whereas Microsoft have a Windows 8 component which is already delivered as part of Windows 8, just right click References and select the “Extensions” branch and you will see it there.&nbsp; As this is still V1 you will have to add both references even you are not using the external providers, in V2 this should no longer be necessary.
+Getting your Ad Providers in is just as easy, AdDuplex also have a NuGet Package, whereas Microsoft have a Windows 8 component which is already delivered as part of Windows 8, just right click References and select the “Extensions” branch and you will see it there.
+As this is still V1 you will have to add both references even you are not using the external providers, in V2 this should no longer be necessary.

 House Ads are exactly the same, just define a user control in your project and add your content as you see fit, then Assign it to the “DefaultHouseAdBody” property before you call “Invalidate”